Alaa Abdelnaby

 Alaa Abdelnaby (علاء عبد النبي; born June 24, 1968) is an Egyptian-American former professional basketball player.
 He played college basketball for the Duke Blue Devils followed by a five-year National Basketball Association (NBA) career, and then stints in various other leagues.
 Abdelnaby is one of two Egyptian-born players in the history of the NBA, along with Abdel Nader.

 Abdelnaby works as a basketball broadcaster and analyst for NBCS Philadelphia, CBS Sports Network, and Westwood One Radio.

 Early life

-Abdelnaby was born in Alexandria, Egypt, and moved to the United States with his family in 1971 at the age of two.
+Abdelnaby was born in Alexandria, Egypt, and moved to the United States at the age of two.
 His father was an engineer and his mother was a computer analyst who had moved to find better jobs.
 His family became American citizens.

-Abelnaby was raised in Nutley and Bloomfield, New Jersey, and played on the Bloomfield High School basketball team.
+Abdelnaby was raised in Nutley and Bloomfield, New Jersey, and played on the Bloomfield High School basketball team.
 Abdelnaby was selected as a standout American high school athlete as both a McDonald's All-American and a Parade All-American.